 This housing category, using all natural materials and natural physics, that Enertia pioneered 25 years ago is now called “Green” building.
 The convection loop, based on earth’s atmosphere and the greenhouse effect, is now called “Biomimicry.”
 Using the properties of a material to store energy at a molecular level, is now called “Nanotechnology.”
 Taking carbon out of the air and out of circulation for hundreds of years, as with solid wooden walls, is now called “Carbon Sequestration.”
 Using components that can be disassembled and reused forever is now called “cradle-to-cradle design.”

+Sykes, the Raleigh North Carolina homebuilder, was feeling humble as scientific and medical break-throughs were being announced, in reverse order as is done in contests.
+Then Wozniak announced the Grand Prize winner of the entire Challenge- it was the Enertia Building System.
 What started as a casual observation of a pile of wood eventually became the most significant innovation in home energy and residential building of modern time.
+A house that heats and cools itself without fuel or electricity, built economically from a kit of 100% renewable materials that clean the air as they grow, is mind-boggling, but now reality.
 Enertia® is both a new energy concept, and a new form of architecture.
-Shelter has been re-defined by a new design and technology that is truly a modern marvel.
+Shelter has been redefined by a new design and technology that is truly a Modern Marvel.